 Parents need to know that this drama is set on the American frontier in the late 19th century, so aspects of daily life may seem foreign to younger viewers who lack historical understanding.
 The Ingalls family is a model of mutual respect and affection.
-Some storylines deal with serious matters like the plague and other epidemics, infant mortality, the death of a parent, and the threat of neighboring Native Americans.
+Some story lines deal with serious matters such as the plague and other epidemics, infant mortality, the death of a parent, and the threat of neighboring Native Americans.
+Though the bulk of the show's content is gentle and controversy-free, occasional episodes touch on more serious subjects, from sexual assault to racism.
 Parents may find themselves answering questions about American history and geography, which is just one great reason to watch this epic series.

 What's the story?

 LITTLE HOUSE ON THE PRAIRIE is set in the late 19th century and centers on the Ingalls family, who live in the growing pioneer town of Walnut Grove, Minnesota.
 Hardworking farmer Charles Ingalls (Michael Landon) and his wife, Caroline (Karen Grassle), rely on their devotion to each other and their family to see them through the daily trials of early settlement life.
 Cooperation and generosity are essential to everyone's survival in such a small, isolated town.
 Together the residents endure harsh weather, plagues, and droughts that threaten their livelihood.